ericcgu/Udacity-Linux-Deployment/README.md

 To deploy this application configuration, there are four simple steps:

 1. Create an Personal Access Token
-2. Create an instance of Docker Machine with personal access token
+2. Create an Instance of Docker Machine with Personal Access Token

 ```bash
  docker-machine create \